syuuzu/Resistance-Project/README.md

 This project assumes major industrial hardware and open-source software distributions are subverted.
 ## Core Features

-* **QR Code Transmission:** A sterile machine displays a QR code with encrypted data which is scanned by a secondary "dirty" transmission device.
+* **QR Code Transmission:** A clean offline machine displays a QR code with encrypted data which is scanned by a secondary "dirty" transmission device.
 * **Vendored Dependencies:** Designed to be compiled entirely offline using vendored dependencies.
-This bypasses the need for the internet, avoiding potentially compromised package managers during the build phase.
+Avoids the risk of using potentially compromised package managers during the build phase.
 * **Hardware Entropy:** Key generation relies directly on the Linux kernel's CSPRNG avoiding potentially backdoored CPU-level instructions (like Intel RDRAND).

 ## Threat Model & Setup